 The availability of peers can easily be taken for granted.
-Their time should be valued highly when planning the sessions and their preferences should be taken into account (e.g., holiday periods, aligning with clinical consultation days).
+Their time should be valued highly when planning the sessions and take into account their preferences (e.g., holiday periods, aligning with clinical consultation days).
 Similarly, facilitators and associated healthcare teams typically have high existing workloads and will have reasonable concerns around added responsibilities.

 The project needs to ensure that it does not simply ask people to do even more within their existing working hours.
 Implementers should give space for staff to raise their concerns and effectively address them, for example by reducing staff's existing responsibilities or integrating with existing work processes.
-Similarly, the peer support manual should prioritise ease of use for facilitators (Step 6).
+Similarly, the peer support manual should prioritise ease-of-use for facilitators (Step 6).
 The role description and supervision structures can also help ensure that the role fits people's expectations, assess their motivations and address potential frustrations.
 Implementers may decide to create new or update existing disease-specific standard operating procedures.

-It can be helpful to involve the participants in selecting the meeting space and times.
+It can be helpful to involve the participants in the selection of the meeting space and the meeting times.
 For example, arrange a discussion during the first session that identifies when and where people would prefer to meet.

-Supervision and support
++ Supervision and support